jrlee89/go-xmpp-server/README.md

 # go xmpp server
 - First attempt at writing a minimal xmpp server to learn golang.
+- Used https://github.com/shapeshed/golang-book-examples/blob/master/hour26/example05.go as a template
+- Provides only ANONYMOUS SASL, STARTTLS & Resource Binding Stream Features.
 - A bit hodge podge.
-- Provides only ANONYMOUS SASL, STARTTLS & Resource Binding Stream Features.
 - Runs on localhost only.

 ### Run example app